metakai1/eliza-ubc/packages/plugin-spreadsheet/docs/dec28/architecture-diagrams.md

 6. **Initialization Flow**: Shows the initialization sequence from framework startup to ready state
 7. **Abstract Class Structure**: Shows the relationship between the interface, abstract class, and concrete implementation
 8. **Error Handling Flow**: Illustrates how errors are handled throughout the system
+9. **Map Operations**: Shows the operations performed on the Map in MemoryPropertyStorage

 Each diagram provides a different perspective on how the system works, making it easier to understand the overall architecture and individual component responsibilities.